Skip to main content

 No!
 The participants don’t know ahead of time which dog they will be matched with, and their first meeting is an authentic “blind date”.

 Only a small part of the rehoming journey is shown on screen, and there’s much more happening behind the scenes.
-Whilst the “blind date” in the meeting pen is unique to contributors of The Dog House, they go through the same process and checks as everyone who rehomes a pet from Woodgreen.
-Finding the right match for each dog is always our top priority.
+Finding the right match for each dog is never compromised and is always our top priority.
+The individuals and families you see on the show will go through the same process and checks as everyone who rehomes a pet from Woodgreen.

 Adopting a pet from Woodgreen